 Make these super cute DIY Valentine’s Day cards by recycling magazines and catalogs.
-Just rip out colors from catalogs and magazines and glue them onto paper.
-Easy!
+Just rip out red colors from catalogs and magazines and glue them onto paper.
+It’s an easy recycled magazine craft.

 I made a couple Valentine’s Day card variations, the one above with a collage front and white arrow, and a simple modern version with punched hearts.